Joe Pulizzi: How to Create Content Marketing That Succeeds

 Joe Pulizzi’s golden rule of content marketing is, “You can’t get value until you build value.”
 The takeaway here is that you can’t start pitching your product and expect anyone to care.

 Joe is emphatic about his belief that people care about their themselves, not your product.
 So you must start from your prospects point of view.
 This means putting their needs ahead of your own initially.
-Otherwise they won’t be interested.
+This is not easy.
+But unless you do, they won’t be interested.

 Start Building Value and Growing Your Audience

 He says you should put all your content eggs in one basket by picking a format you’re willing to stick with.
 Then choose a platform and don’t change.
-Once you start blogging, don’t stop either.
+Once you start, don’t stop.
 And you must follow his golden rule: you can’t get value until you build it.
 If it worked for Joe Pulizzi, it can work for you too.